Lupin3000/Hyperpixel-LCARS/README.md

 ## Installation

 To make the installation a little easier for you, you can use the Makefile.
-If you want to do the installation by hand, take a look at the Makefile.
+If you want to do the installation by hand, take a look at the [Makefile](Makefile).
 All steps are explained there.

-### Makefile

 ```shell
 # change into repository